HarnoorG/Data-Analysis-Portfolio/SUPERMARKET-SALES-ANALYSIS/README.md

    - Annex4 has Item Code, Item Name and Loss Rate
 4. I then applied a filter to all of the columns that checked to see if there were any null values present
    - None of the tables contained nulls
 5. Next, I looked for any rows where all of the columns were duplicates of a different row.
-To do this, in an empty column I concatenated all of the other columns using the TEXTJOIN function.
+To do this, in an empty column, I concatenated all of the other columns using the TEXTJOIN function.
 I then used conditional formatting to highlight duplicate values to find duplicate rows and remove these rows.
 I also used filters here to see which cells were highlighted
    - None of the tables contained duplicate rows

 ### SQL